oconnor0/BeaconRoad/CoreRules.md

 * Wolfbite
     * *A weapon begins to glow with cold energy.
 When used to attack, a spectral wolf's head lashes out and bites the target.*
-    * Requires: WILL d4
+    * Requires: WILL d4.
-    * Cost: Action, Stress 2 (condition 1, duration 1)
+    * Cost: Action, Stress 2 (condition 1, duration 1).
     * Target: 1 weapon within touch.
-(Take 1 Stress to increase the range of this by 30'.)
+        * *Take 1 Stress to increase the range of this by 30'.*
     * Effect: For the next minute (10 rounds), that weapon additionally deals *glacial* and *plasmic* damage, and attacks with that weapon are *strengthened* 1 (+1 effect die).

 #### d6